Free early learning

 Direct Payments for childcare

 If you cannot find suitable childcare for your child, then you may be able to get Direct Payments for childcare.
 This money can be used to employ a Personal Assistant (PA) to look after your child while both parents (if it’s a two-parent household) are at work.
-Parents must contribute at least £3.31 per hour.
-Download a factsheet and an application form.
+Parents must contribute at least £3.47 per hour.
+More information about Direct Payments for childcare

-If you are struggling to find a suitable childcare provider for your disabled child, the Early Years Inclusion Team may be able to help; email Elizabeth.Hodkin@sheffield.gov.uk or call 0114 273 6411.
+If you are struggling to find a suitable childcare provider for your disabled child, the 0-5 SEND Service (formerly known as Early Years Inclusion Service) may be able to help; email Elizabeth.Hodkin@sheffield.gov.uk or call 0114 273 6411.
 If your child has a diagnosis of visual impairment, hearing impairment or autism, you should contact the relevant support service instead.
 (See the list of related services to the left of the page.)